-Veterinary professionals trained in these disciplines will be able to contribute their comparative dimension, or what is the same, the ability to relate patterns of disease seen in fish populations compared to other animal populations and, on the other hand, the contribution of integrated knowledge, which arises from an epidemiological approach to the disease, which takes into account factors that condition the presentation and evolution of these pathologies over time, elements that will allow the subsequent implementation of health management measures capable of providing solutions to the needs of the aquaculture sector, improving the productivity and profitability of farms.
-The content of the subject of Exotic Animal Clinic and health is fundamental so that the student acquires the knowledge and precise skills to be able to develop, in his professional life, clinical activities in the field of exotic animals, since in this subject will be addressed all aspects related to the exploration and identification of disease symptoms, application of diagnostic techniques, application of medical and surgical treatments and establishment of preventive measures.
+Veterinary professionals trained in these disciplines will be able to contribute their comparative dimension, i.e. the ability to relate patterns of disease seen in fish populations in comparison with other animal populations and, on the other hand, the contribution of integrated knowledge, which arises from an epidemiological approach to the disease, which takes into account the factors that condition the presentation and evolution of these pathologies over time, elements that will allow the subsequent implementation of health management measures capable of providing solutions to the real needs of the aquaculture sector, improving the productivity and profitability of farms.

+The content of the subject of Clinical and Exotic Animal Health is fundamental for the student to acquire the knowledge and skills necessary to develop, in their professional life, clinical activities in the field of exotic animals, since this subject will address all aspects relating to the exploration and identification of symptoms of disease, application of diagnostic techniques, application of medical and surgical treatments and establishment of preventive measures.